Dallas, Texas + 4,000 sq. ft.

 Q: And speaking of the levels, how did the topography play a part of the design?

 A: Well, the topography was a large part of it.
-I liked the idea of using the different levels to create curiosity within the design.
-Since the lot wasn't flat, I could take advantage of this.
+We liked the idea of using the different levels to create curiosity within the design.
+Since the lot wasn't flat, we could take advantage of this.
 For example, when you're standing at the front door, you can see through to the back yard but since you're not on the same level as the backyard, you only get a glimpse.

 Q: What makes this design different from previous projects?

-A: I believe in keeping the integrity of the space in tact when building new construction – everything from the trees to the natural elements.
+A: We believe in keeping the integrity of the space in tact when building new construction – everything from the trees to the natural elements.
 Solid concrete walls are used to create anchors to the home.
 The front rooms are also unique because one is surrounded by a reflective pool while the other floats over the ground below.

 Q: What's your favorite design detail for this project?